 Emily Davison was born on Oct.
 11, 1872, in London.
-She attended the University of Oxford, even though women weren’t allowed to actually receive degrees at the time, as well as the University of London.
+According to Encyclopedia Britannica, she attended the University of Oxford, even though at the time the university would not grant women degrees, as well as the University of London.

 Emily Davison was knocked unconscious and died four days later from a fractured skull.

-Her funeral was held on June 14, 1913 in London and included a procession of around 5,000 suffragettes and supporters.
-An additional 50,000 people lined the route as her coffin was carried through the city.
+Her funeral was held on June 14, 1913 in London and included a procession of around 5,000 suffragists and supporters.
+Inscribed on her coffin were the words, “Fight on.
+God will give the victory.”
+According to the Emily Davison Memorial Project, an additional 50,000 people lined the route as her coffin was carried through the city.

 As eventful as Davison’s life was, most of the discussion around it now revolves around her death.

 Reactions to Emily Davison have been divisive.
-To many suffragettes, she was a heroine who became a martyr in death.
+To many suffragists, she was a heroine who became a martyr in death.
 Others viewed Davison’s radical actions as fanatical and suicidal.

-If you found this article interesting, you may also be interesed in reading “Suffragette” and the State of Modern Feminism.
+After reading about Emily Davison, learn about Victoria Woodhull, the first woman in America to run for President.
 Then, you can read the story of Hypatia, the ancient Greek intellect who was killed for her beliefs.